 \section{Related Work}

-\paragraph{Spurious Correlation} The presence of spurious correlations—superficial patterns in the data that models exploit as shortcuts—has been widely documented across both vision and language domains \cite{ye2024spuriouscorrelationsmachinelearning}.
-In computer vision, a canonical example involves classifiers that associate cows with green grass: while models appear to perform well on in-distribution test data, their accuracy collapses on images of cows in atypical contexts, revealing reliance on background texture rather than core object features~\cite{Geirhos_2020}.
-In natural language processing (NLP), large language models trained on biased corpora may reinforce social stereotypes, learning shallow associations between demographic terms and harmful concepts rather than robust linguistic generalizations~\cite{10.1145/3442188.3445922}.
-Recent work has sought to quantify the impact of spurious correlations on model predictions and internal representations~\cite{kirichenko2023layerretrainingsufficientrobustness, zhou2024explorespuriouscorrelationsconcept}.
-Various testing methodologies have been proposed to detect these correlations, such as evaluating out-of-distribution (OOD) generalization rather than relying solely on in-distribution benchmarks, which may mask shortcut behavior~\cite{du2023shortcutlearninglargelanguage, Geirhos_2020}.
-Other strategies involve curated diagnostic datasets like HANS, designed to expose heuristics in natural language inference models~\cite{mccoy-etal-2019-right}.
-To address these issues, a wide array of mitigation techniques have been proposed~\cite{arjovsky2020invariantriskminimization, NEURIPS2022_93be245f, du2023shortcutlearninglargelanguage, kirichenko2023layerretrainingsufficientrobustness, DBLP:journals/corr/abs-1911-08731, pmlr-v119-srivastava20a, tu-etal-2020-empirical, varma2024ravldiscoveringmitigatingspurious,zhou2024explorespuriouscorrelationsconcept}.
+\textbf{Spurious Correlation}: The presence of spurious correlations—superficial patterns in the data that models exploit as shortcuts—has been widely documented across both vision and language domains \citep{ye2024spuriouscorrelationsmachinelearning}.
+In natural language processing (NLP), large language models trained on biased corpora may reinforce social stereotypes, learning shallow associations between demographic terms and harmful concepts rather than robust linguistic generalizations~\citep{10.1145/3442188.3445922}.
+Recent work has sought to quantify the impact of spurious correlations on model predictions and internal representations~\citep{kirichenko2023layerretrainingsufficientrobustness, zhou2024explorespuriouscorrelationsconcept, zhou2024navigatingshortcutmazecomprehensive}.
+Various testing methodologies have been proposed to detect these correlations, such as evaluating out-of-distribution (OOD) generalization rather than relying solely on in-distribution benchmarks, which may mask shortcut behavior~\citep{du2023shortcutlearninglargelanguage, Geirhos_2020}.
+Other strategies involve curated diagnostic datasets like HANS, designed to expose heuristics in natural language inference models~\citep{mccoy-etal-2019-right}.
+To address these issues, a wide array of mitigation techniques have been proposed~\citep{arjovsky2020invariantriskminimization, NEURIPS2022_93be245f, du2023shortcutlearninglargelanguage, kirichenko2023layerretrainingsufficientrobustness, DBLP:journals/corr/abs-1911-08731, pmlr-v119-srivastava20a, tu-etal-2020-empirical, varma2024ravldiscoveringmitigatingspurious,zhou2024explorespuriouscorrelationsconcept}.
 These fall broadly into two categories: data-centric and model-centric approaches.
-Data-centric methods include constructing balanced datasets through counterfactual augmentation~\cite{zhou2024explorespuriouscorrelationsconcept}, leveraging human annotation~\cite{pmlr-v119-srivastava20a}, masking previously attended features~\cite{NEURIPS2022_93be245f}, and reweighting training samples to suppress reliance on spurious signals~\cite{du2023shortcutlearninglargelanguage}.
-Model-centric approaches include deep feature reweighting (DFR)\cite{kirichenko2023layerretrainingsufficientrobustness}, invariant risk minimization (IRM)\cite{arjovsky2020invariantriskminimization}, distributionally robust optimization (DRO)\cite{DBLP:journals/corr/abs-1911-08731}, multi-task learning with pretrained models\cite{tu-etal-2020-empirical}, and adversarial training~\cite{du2023shortcutlearninglargelanguage}.
-In particular, DFR, when paired with appropriate architectures and pretraining, has been shown to be highly effective~\cite{NEURIPS2022_fb64a552}.
-However, follow-up work has shown that some methods—such as DRO—can fail in the presence of overparameterized models~\cite{pmlr-v119-sagawa20a}, underscoring the need for continued empirical scrutiny.
+Data-centric methods include constructing balanced datasets through counterfactual augmentation~\citep{zhou2024explorespuriouscorrelationsconcept}, leveraging human annotation~\citep{pmlr-v119-srivastava20a}, masking previously attended features~\citep{NEURIPS2022_93be245f}, and reweighting training samples to suppress reliance on spurious signals~\citep{du2023shortcutlearninglargelanguage}.
+Model-centric approaches include deep feature reweighting (DFR)\citep{kirichenko2023layerretrainingsufficientrobustness}, invariant risk minimization (IRM)\citep{arjovsky2020invariantriskminimization}, distributionally robust optimization (DRO)\citep{DBLP:journals/corr/abs-1911-08731}, multitask learning with pretrained models\citep{tu-etal-2020-empirical}, and adversarial training~\citep{du2023shortcutlearninglargelanguage}.
+In particular, DFR, when paired with appropriate architectures and pretraining, has been shown to be highly effective~\citep{NEURIPS2022_fb64a552}.
+However, follow-up work has shown that some methods—such as DRO—can fail in the presence of overparameterized models~\citep{pmlr-v119-sagawa20a}, underscoring the need for continued empirical scrutiny.